-RDBMS: JDBC driver properties with connection pool
+RDBMS : JDBC driver properties with connection pool

 If using RDBMS and you have a JDBC driver that supports custom properties, you can still use DataNucleus connection pooling and you need to s pecify the properties in with your normal persistence properties, but add the prefix datanucleus.connectionPool.driver. to the property name that the driver requires.
-For example, if an Oracle JDBC driver accepts defaultRowPrefetch, and it will pass in defaultRowPrefetch as "50" into the driver used by the connection pool.
+For example, if an Oracle JDBC driver accepts defaultRowPrefetch, then you would specify something like datanucleus.connectionPool.driver.defaultRowPrefetch=50 and it will pass in defaultRowPrefetch as "50" into the driver used by the connection pool.